gregoropmann/GregorOpmannOS/README.md

 ### Security notice

 This live environment automatically logs into XFCE4 as root for convenience.
 This is NOT intended to be a secure multi-user operating system.
 Use responsibly.

 > [!WARNING]
 > This OS is intended for temporary live sessions only.
 > Do not use it as a secure daily-driver environment.
+> This live environment automatically logs into XFCE4 as root for convenience.
+> This is NOT intended to be a secure multi-user operating system.
+> Use responsibly.